 My Main Page with Links to My Other Book Reviews

 · The more good lives, the better.

-One poll suggests that seventy-nine percent of Americans get great satisfaction from their children, a higher percentage than from anything else in their lives.
+One poll suggests that seventy-nine percent of Americans get great satisfaction from their children, a higher percentage than from anything else in their lives, though current child-rearing norms severely stress marriages.

 What is important about kids and the unborn?
-What we do now affects their futures.
-Some may consider the future too distant to be worth the bother, but benefit, harm, duties and rights—morality—do not give a crap about the time and the unimaginativeness of the present obsessed.
-The foreign policies we engage in now affect what sorts of wars, weapons and terrorism they will face.
-The environmental policies we practice affect the health and esthetical values of the world they will inherit.
+What we do affects their futures.
+Some may consider the future too distant to be worth the bother, but moral facts do not give a crap about the unimaginativeness of the present obsessed.
+The foreign policies we engage in now affect what sorts of wars today's children will face.
+The environmental policies we practice affect the world they will inherit.

-Even higher education is claimed to cheat the childfree.
-Apparently, the spectacularly obvious fact that almost all college students are adults, most of them childfree, has somehow eluded Burkett, who insists that they are children and that she has contributed greatly to their welfare by serving as a college instructor.
-I wonder if someday someone will start an age discrimination suit on behalf of a four-year-old because the government subsidizes the educations of adults up to tens of thousands a year, but offers nothing for the four-year-old.
+Even higher education cheats the childfree, asserts Burkett.
+Apparently, the spectacularly obvious fact that almost all college students are adults, most of them childfree, somehow eluded Burkett, who insists they are children and that she contributed greatly to their welfare by serving as a college instructor.
+I can only shudder when I think of what courses she instructed.
+(I wonder if someday someone will start an age discrimination suit on behalf of a four-year-old because the government subsidizes the educations of adults up to tens of thousands a year, but offers nothing for the four-year-old.)

 Higher education is not a benefit for parents or minor children.
 It is a benefit for adults, especially university employees.
-It would be wonderful if instead of printing how much money colleges spend per student, colleges printed how much money they spend per faculty, administrator and cubic meter of construction, which is where the money really goes.
+It would be splendid if instead of printing how much money colleges spend per student, colleges printed how much money they spend per tenured employee or cubic meter of construction, which is where the money goes.

 Burkett thinks public schools constitute some great benefit lavished to parents by society.
-It is hard to see how parents or the nation gain overall benefit from public schools.
-Public schools benefit special interest groups.
+It is hard to see how.
+Public schools benefit interest groups.
 Public schools are no longer the fertilizer of democracy.
-The influence of Horace Mann has waned.
+The influence of Horace Mann waned.
 Judging by home schoolers, many parents peg the value of a public education at less than zero.
-Burkett will have a hard time proving that public education benefits parents unless there is a large contingent of parents out there who benefit from apathetic and nihilistic children.
+Burkett will have a hard time proving public education benefits parents unless some large contingent of parents out there benefit from miseducated, apathetic or nihilistic children.

-She does not mention that almost every citizen at one time received free primary and secondary educations.
-Much of the educational expenses of the childfree were paid by other peoples’ parents.
+She does not mention that almost every citizen, at one time, received free primary and secondary educations.
+Many educational expenses of the childfree were paid by other peoples’ parents.

-· Whatever the truth, constantly claim the opposite is the truth.
-Burkett’s strategy is sort of a neomarxist boring from within strategy.
-Thus, free choices made by employers equal a “Marxist wage system,” yet welfare equals justice found.
+Burkett’s strategy bores from within.
+Whatever the truth, Burkett constantly claims the opposite is the truth.
+Thus, free choices made by employers are a “Marxist wage system,” yet welfare equals justice found.

 Burkett says we should “stop playing the ‘who makes a more valuable contribution to society’ game.”
-But that is asking us to turn off our moral powers, the most wonderful and best possession human beings have.
-The consequences of such an action would only be chaos and totalitarianism.
+But that asks us to turn off our moral abilities, the best possessions human beings have.
+The consequences of such an action would only be chaos or totalitarianism.
 Burkett does not notice that much of her argument implies or explicitly claims that the childfree make a more valuable contribution to society.
 As someone I cannot remember once quipped, “Demagogues love to ignite tensions in the name of easing them.”

 Burkett writes that if you have the temerity to ask a person whether they plan on marrying their friend or whether they plan on having children, it equals “relentless social pressure.”
 If you upbraid someone for having more than two children, apparently, that is called having a conscience.
-I have heard more people excoriated for having too many children than people criticized for not having children.
-Something is wrong when giving an individual a life is disparaged as following the dictates of genes while empty, bloated over consumption is glorified as freedom, creativity and edification.
+More people get excoriated for having too many children than criticized for not having children.

 The hoopla over Baby Boon has a surreal quality.
-It is as if a foul-mouthed person appeared demanding reparations be paid to the descendents of plantation owners for the damage done by the Civil War, then were invited to tea by the punditocracy.
-If Burkett talks like she writes, a hosting gig could be in her future.
+It is as if demagogues appeared demanding reparations for the descendents of plantation owners for the damage done by the Civil War, then were invited to tea by the punditocracy.
 Burkett is mistaken when she alleges that “issues are not resolved by reason[.]”
 But reason has little to do with media success.
-Media success depends on being a battering ram equipped with a handful of buzzwords and absolute rules.
+Media success depends on being a battering ram equipped with buzzwords and absolute rules.

+My Main Page with Links to My Other Book Reviews